Val Emmich: Acting career

 Emmich began acting in 1997 to finance his college education.
 He got his start appearing in a television commercials for the Got Milk?, Burger King and AT&T Wireless.
 He has also appeared in small roles in the television shows Ed, Third Watch, and Hope & Faith.
-More recently, he has appeared in NBC's 30 Rock with Tina Fey in the seventh episode of the second season titled "Cougars", ABC's Cashmere Mafia with Lucy Liu and as a love interest of Betty Suarez on Ugly Betty.
+He appeared in NBC's 30 Rock with Tina Fey in the seventh episode of the second season titled "Cougars", ABC's Cashmere Mafia with Lucy Liu and as a love interest of Betty Suarez on Ugly Betty.
 In the summer of 2008, he shot his first film, playing the lead role in the independent feature Fighting Fish.

 In 2014 he was hired by United Airlines for their television ad campaign "your gateway to the world", created by McGarryBowen in New York.
 In this commercial Emmich has to respectfully mangle various languages as he travels the world on the airline.
 In 2016, he appeared as the recurring character, Alex, a guitarist with sticky fingers in the HBO series Vinyl.

 Writing career

 Emmich's debut novel, The Reminders, was published by Little Brown in the US and Canada in 2017 as well as in the U.K. (Picador), Denmark (Politikens), China (Horizon), France (Mosaic), Israel (Kinneret), Italy (Piemme), Germany (Droemer), Brazil (Intrinseca), and Holland (Ambo Anthos).
 It is currently being developed as a film.

 The Reminders was well-reviewed and received mostly praise by critics.
 Popsugar called the book "Beautiful and beguiling, a story that will stay with you long after you finish reading it."
 The Star-Ledger said it was "A lovely debut novel exploring the bonds of friendship....enchanting....definitely worthy of being remembered."
 In the National Book Review, "The Reminders" was deemed "A charming debut novel....Like Nick Hornby, Emmich has a knack for avoiding the treacly and saccharine while finding magic in unlikely relationships."
 The novel was included in the best-of lists of Harper's BAZAAR, Entertainment Weekly, New York Post, AM New York, and HELLO!
 Canada.
 On May 28, 2017, Emmich appeared on NPR's "Weekend Edition" to discuss the book with host Lulu Garcia-Navarro.

 In 2018, Emmich adapted Steven Levenson and Pasek and Paul's Broadway musical Dear Evan Hansen into a young adult novel.
 It was released on October 9, 2018.
-It debuted on the New York Times bestseller list at #2 for the week of October 28, 2018.
+It debuted on the New York Times best-seller list at #2 for the week of October 28, 2018.
 On November 29, 2018, Universal Pictures and producer Marc Platt (father to Dear Evan Hansen star Ben Platt, who reprised his Broadway role in the adaptation) secured the film rights to the musical.
 Very little material from Emmich's novel adaptation is used in the film, which was scripted by Levenson and directed by Stephen Chbosky.
 The film premiered at the 2021 Toronto International Film Festival on September 9, 2021, followed by a theatrical release on September 24, 2021.